PSCAD™

 Two launch modes are supported:

-2. Direct (EMTDC™) mode: Build simulation fortran executable using PSCAD™ and run simulation executable directly.
+- Direct (EMTDC™) mode: Build simulation fortran executable using PSCAD™ and run simulation executable directly.
 Direct (EMTDC™) mode is recommended when running a large number of simulations due to speed improvements.
+The additional configuration requirements of this mode are completed during the Engine setup process, if you select to configure this mode.

 User inputs